Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: Case study

 To improve the numerical conditioning of the solvers, we scale the inputs by a factor of $50$.
 We take the HMPC ingredients as $Q = \diag(10, 5, 5, 5, 10, 5, 5, 5)$, $R = 0.5 I_2$, $T_e = 50 Q$, $T_h = 0.1 T_e$, $S_e = 10 I_2$, $S_h = 0.5 S_e$, $N = 8$, and include an additional constraint on the position of the ball on the plate in the form of a regular hexagon with vertices at a distance of $1$ meter from the origin.

-We compare the HMPC formulation \eqref{eq:HMPC} with two other MPC formulations from the literature: \begin{itemize} \item The periodic MPCT formulation from \cite{limon_mpc_2016}, whose offset cost function matrices we take as the cost function matrices $T_e$ and $S_e$ of the HMPC formulation, cost function matrices $Q$ and $R$ as the ones of the HMPC formulation, and prediction horizon also as $N = 8$. \item The standard MPC formulation from \cite[Eq.
-(9)]{krupa_implementation_2021}, which we label stdMPC, but considering a trajectory reference instead of a steady-state reference.
-We take $N = 15$, the cost function matrices $Q$ and $R$ as the ones of the HMPC formulation, and the terminal cost function matrix as the solution of the discrete Riccati equation. \end{itemize}
+We also consider the following MPC formulations: \begin{itemize} \item The \emph{periodic MPC for Tracking} (\emph{perMPCT}) formulation~\cite{limon_mpc_2016}, whose offset cost function matrices we take as matrices $T_e$ and $S_e$ of the HMPC formulation, cost function matrices $Q$ and $R$ as the ones of the HMPC formulation, and prediction horizon also as $N = 8$. \item The standard MPC formulation with terminal equality constraint \cite[Eq.
+(8)]{krupa_implementation_2021}, which we label \emph{equMPC}, but considering a trajectory reference instead of a steady-state reference.
+We take $N = 16$, and the cost function matrices $Q$ and $R$ as the ones of the HMPC formulation.
+This formulation is the classical MPC for generic reference tracking with a terminal equality constraint and no terminal cost (c.f. \cite[\S 2]{kohler_AUT_2020}); a typical approach when considering generic references, since it avoids the need of computing a terminal invariant set.
+The issue with this formulation is that it does not guarantee recursive feasibility.
+In particular, feasibility is lost if the reference does not satisfy the system constraints. \end{itemize}